 You are probably reading this post because you’re curious which places in Bangkok are most worth celebrating New Year’s Eve at and especially the countdown at midnight.
 I’ve just spent my third 31st December in Thailand’s capital and think it’s time to give you an overview how things are going on this day.

-However this doesn’t mean that New Year’s Eve in Bangkok isn’t a lot of fun.
-There are still more than enough local Thais that you can party with, especially at the four best party spots (see below).
-Not even mentioned the thousands of foreign tourists that pour in the Big Mango just for celebrating Christmas and New Year’s Eve.
+However, this doesn’t mean that New Year’s Eve in Bangkok isn’t a lot of fun.
+There are still more than enough local Thais that you can party with, especially at the five best party spots (see below).
+Not even mentioned the thousands of foreign tourists that pour into the Big Mango just for celebrating Christmas and New Year’s Eve.

 That said, here are the main Countdown Party Locations in Bangkok: